somewhereMaDan/rce/readme.md

 ****Q. Why — the Docker socket?

 - /var/run/docker.sock:/var/run/docker.sock
 This gives rce-server a direct line to the host Docker daemon.
-So when your server calls: spawn('docker', ['run', '--rm', '-i', ...])
+So when server calls: spawn('docker', ['run', '--rm', '-i', ...])
 ```